peopleware/openapi/resource/search-and-to-many-associations.md

 Imagine that, for every `X` resource we expect a large collection of related `Y` resources, but that for every `Y` resource, the collection of related `X` resources is expected to be small (< 20).

-In the example, where the `R` search index document references `Y` information, the `R` search index document needs to be updated too when a referenced `Y` resource changes.
+In the example, where the `R` search index document embeds `Y` information, the `R` search index document needs to be updated too when a `Y` resource from which information is embedded changes.
 Since we expect the collection of related `X` resources for a `Y` resource is small, there will be only a few `R` search index documents that have to be updated.

-When the `R` search index document would reference `X` information, it needs to be updated too when a referenced `X` resource changes.
-Since we expect the collection of related `Y` resources for a `X` to be large (imagine 10<sup>5</sup>
+When the `R` search index document would embed `X` information, it needs to be updated too when an `X` resource changes.
-relationships), there would be many `R` search index documents that have to be updated.
-In the example, the `R` search index document does not reference `X` information to avoid this issue, deliberately.
+Since we expect the collection of related `Y` resources for a `X` to be large (imagine 10<sup>5</sup> relationships), there would be many `R` search index documents that have to be updated.
+In the example, the `R` search index document does not embed `X` information to avoid this issue, deliberately.

 We hypothesize that, in practice, most many-to-many relationships have a small multiplicitly on both sides, or have asymmetric multiplicitly: if the relationship is big in one direction, it is small in the other direction.
 Consider